intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 as shown in the figure below, partitions communication into:

-- a Client-to-Target encrypted context, which contains the end-to-end content with the TLS session to the target, such as HTTP content;
+- a Client-to-Target encrypted context, which contains the end-to-end content within the TLS session to the target, such as HTTP content;

 - a Client-to-Target proxied context, which is the end-to-end data to the target that is also visible to the proxy, such as a TLS session;